Unity-Technologies/ml-agents/com.unity.ml-agents/Documentation~/Python-Gym-API.md

 python train_unity.py
 ```

-Use the `"MlpPolicy"` for environments with vector observations and the `"CnnPolicy"` for environments with visual (image) observations.
+Use the `MlpPolicy` for environments with vector observations, and the `CnnPolicy` for environments with visual (image) observations.

 ### Example - DQN